 2004-2005 Naomi Hawkins, from Brisbane, graduated from the University of Queensland with degrees in science and law and a University Medal in Law in 2002.
-She pursued a Bachelor of Civil Law degree with a focus on commercial, comparative and intellectual property law.
+At Oxford, she pursued a Bachelor of Civil Law degree with a focus on commercial, comparative and intellectual property law.

 "Following my BCL, I undertook my DPhil in law, funded by the Wellcome Trust.
-After being a postdoctoral researcher at the Centre for Health Law and Emerging Technologies at Oxford, in 2010, I became a Lecturer, now Senior Lecturer, at the University of Exeter Law School, funded by the UK Economic and Social Research Council Future Research Leaders Scheme.
-I investigate the impact of patents on translational research, with case studies on non-invasive prenatal dignosis and genetic testing.
+I am now an Associate Professor at the University of Exeter Law School.
+My research explores intellectual property and medical law in emerging biomedical technologies, particularly genomics, and I am currently funded by the Economic and Social Research Council.
 I am enjoying life with my husband and two children, and I will always be grateful to the James Fairfax Oxford Australia Scholarship for the opportunity to begin my Oxford studies, which have led to such a happy, fulfilling academic career."